ELCI-Linux/ELCI-Linux/README.md

 YouTubeUtilityX
   - Installs Youtube-dl, an open-source YouTube Downloader.

+INCOMPLETE
+- AMDGX: A tool to automate installation of AMD graphics drivers.
+- BrowsersX: A browser installation tool.

 👀 I’m interested in:
   - expanding the library of applications available through ELCI.sh